Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

+\begin{thm} The convolution product descends to the quotient category $\rmD(A)$.~It preserves the full abelian subcategory $\rmM(A)\subset \rmD(A)$ and makes the latter into an abelian tensor category which is neutral Tannakian. \end{thm}

+Recall that $\rmM(A)$ being a {\em neutral Tannakian category} means that it is a rigid abelian tensor category whose unit object $\one$ satisfies $\End(\one)=\bbC$ and which admits a {\em fiber functor}, i.e.~a faithful exact $\bbC$-linear tensor functor to the category $\Vect(\bbC)$ of finite dimensional complex vector spaces.
+The existence of such a fiber functor is guaranteed by Deligne's internal characterization of Tannakian categories, since we are working over an algebraically closed field~\cite[\S 6.4]{CoulembierTannakian}.
+We do not know how to write down explicitly a fiber functor on the entire tensor category $\rmM(A)$, but on any finitely generated tensor subcategory there are many geometric ways for doing so as we will see below.
+Here by a {\em finitely generated tensor subcategory} we mean the smallest rigid abelian full tensor subcategory which contains a given $\scrM \in \M(A)$ and is stable under subquotients.
+We denote this subcategory by~$\langle \scrM \rangle \subset \M(A)$.
+Any fiber functor~$\omega$ on it induces an equivalence

-with the abelian tensor category of finite dimensional algebraic representations of the linear algebraic group $G=\Aut(\omega \!\mid\! \langle \scrM \rangle)$ of tensor automorphisms of the fibre functor.
-Up to isomorphism this group is determined uniquely by the module~$\scrM$ since any two fibre functors on a neutral Tannakian category over an algebraically closed field are isomorphic~\cite[th.~3.2(b)]{DM}.
-So by abuse of notation we will simply write $ G = G(\scrM) $ when we only care about isomorphism types.
+with the tensor category of finite dimensional algebraic representations of the affine algebraic group $G=\Aut^\otimes(\omega)$ of its tensor automorphisms.
+Up to isomorphism this group is determined uniquely by~$\scrM$ because on any Tannakian category over an algebraically closed field any two fiber functors are isomorphic~\cite[th.~3.2(b)]{DM}.
+So by abuse of notation we often simply write $G = G(\scrM)$.